44mkashif/cms/README.md

 # Campus Management System (CMS)

 ## About the app
-Actually, there are two separated apps.
+Actually, there are two separate apps.
 The Client which serves the FrontEnd (using React), and the Server (in Node/Express).

 ## Quick Start